KobiAbu/Home_assigment/README.md

 }
 ```

-If the user tries to add a presentation with a title that already exists, they will get an error.
-Also, if the user tries to add a date that is not possible or not in the right format, it will send a custom error.
-The API will also check that the authors' list and the slides list are not empty and that all the slides are in the right format.
+Validation checks ensure that the title is unique, the date is correctly formatted, and the lists of authors and slides are not empty, if so a custom error would be returned

 The user can also modify the presentation's authors list by using a PATCH HTTP request to: `http://localhost:3000/presentation/modify/authors`

 In this case, the presentation's title, list of authors, and an 'action' string are required, which can be either:
-* 'replace' to fully replace the authors list with the given list
+* 'replace'- to fully replace the authors list with the given list
-* 'delete' to delete the authors that are given inside the new list from the list of authors (if one of the names is not in the original authors list, then the entire request will be denied, and also if the user tries to delete all of the authors in the list)
+* 'delete'- to delete the authors that are given inside the new list from the list of authors (if one of the names is not in the original authors list, then the entire request will be denied, and also if the user tries to delete all of the authors in the list)
-* 'add' which will add the new authors to the existing list of authors
+* 'add'- which will add the new authors to the existing list of authors

 Editing slides is also an option.
 We can add a slide using a PATCH HTTP request to: `http://localhost:3000/presentation/new/slide`